MAkzent/DJT-frontend-coding-challenge/QnA.md

 > ## Are there any significant web development-related skills that you possess that were not demonstrated in this exercise?
 If so, what are they?

 - The challenge being relatively simple, there are many design decisions that arise when working on larger apps that were absent here.
-These are hard to gauge to begin with, but I feel a contract trial would further shed light on my ability contribute to production, mid to large scale apps.
+These are hard to gauge to begin with, but I feel a contract trial would further shed light on my ability to contribute towards production, mid to large scale apps.
 - Data modelling, although again relatively simple here, is another area that I would love to showcase my depth in.